 Intracardiac ischemia monitoring is considered investigational for all indications including, but not limited to, detection of acute myocardial ischemic events.

-The use of a cardiac device for occlusion of the left atrial appendage (e.g., Watchman, Lariat, WaveCrest) is considered investigational for the prevention of stroke and all other indications because their safety and effectiveness has not been established.
+The use of a non-FDA approved cardiac device for occlusion of the left atrial appendage (e.g., Lariat, WaveCrest Occlusion System) is considered investigational for the prevention of stroke and all other indications because their safety and effectiveness have not been established.

 Implantable Left Atrial Hemodynamic (LAH) Monitors (e.g., HeartPOD™ System and Promote® LAP System) are considered investigational.